Cart

 L’aventure des bières épicées pour des expériences uniques

 Spices in beer are a tricky business.
-Especially when it comes to ghost pepper, the chili that makes Tabasco look like jam.
-However, in the hands of brewers who know what they're doing, even the most intimidating ingredients can give rise to remarkable creations.
-Provided, of course, that you have the right dosage and a little common sense.
+Especially when it comes to ghost pepper, the kind of chili that makes Tabasco look like jam.
+Yet, in the hands of brewers who know what they're doing, even the most intimidating ingredients can yield remarkable creations.
+Provided, of course, you have the right dosage and a little common sense.

 The Subtle Science of Spices in Brewing